Experienced FDCPA Attorney to sue debt collectors in San Diego, CA area

 Negotiate a Settlement or Take Your Case to Trial

 Your case will then proceed through the court system.
-The debt collector may try to settle your case, especially when they know overwhelming evidence is in your favor.
-Then, your attorney will negotiate with the debt collector to reach a settlement agreement.
-Most cases will not actually proceed to trial.
-The defendant often realizes the result can be far worse for them if they do not settle, so they make you a favorable offer.
+The debt collector may try to settle your case, especially when they know there is overwhelming evidence in your favor.
+Then, your attorney can negotiate with the debt collector to reach a fair settlement agreement.
+Most court cases will not actually proceed to trial.
+The defendant realizes that the result can be far worse for them if they do not settle.

-You may wonder how much it costs to seek legal help for an FDCPA case.
-Fortunately, the answer is nothing.
-A consumer protection attorney does not ask you for any retainer fee or upfront payments.
+You may be wondering how much you need to pay to get legal help in an FDCPA case.
+The answer is nothing right off the bat, and it might be nothing at all throughout the entire case.
+A consumer protection attorney does not ask you for any retainer fee.
 Instead, they work for you on a contingency basis throughout your case.
-They only charge legal fees if you win your case.
-Even then, your settlement or court award can include money for attorney’s fees, meaning that it does not come out of the money that you will get.
-Thus, you face no risk when you hire an attorney.
+They are only paid if you win your case.
+Even then, your settlement or court award can include money for attorney’s fees, meaning that it does not come out of your compensation.
+Thus, there is no risk to you in hiring an attorney.